-11.8 Dual Arm Programming
+11.8 Dual-Arm Programming

 The VENUS Software is designed to handle tools (e.g. a pipetting tool and a plate handling tool) on different arms.
-The software monitors each movement of the individual arms of the ML STAR dual arm instruments.
+The software monitors each movement of the individual arms of the Microlab STAR, STAR^V, and VANTAGE dual arm instruments.
 If one arm needs priority to pass, the second arm is moved to a safe position first.
 In this manner, the two arms and the tools on the arms will not crash into each other.
-The programmer has not to care about sudden collisions in the system.
+The programmer does not have to care about sudden collisions in the system.